+Working as Historians in EYFS

 Working as Historians in NURSERY

 AUTUMN SPRING SUMMER

-Who Lives in My Family?
-Begin to make sense of their own life-story and family's history.
-Understand that not all families are the same.
-Talk about what they see, using a wide vocabulary.
-Talk about members of their immediate family.
+Who Lives in My Family? - Begin to make sense of their own life-story and family's history. - Understand that not all families are the same. - Talk about what they see, using a wide vocabulary. - Talk about members of their immediate family.
 How did Polly's kettle Work?
-(Polly Put the Kettle on- rhyme) Use Nursery Rhymes to develop the idea that there was a time we call the past which was very different from the present Use artefacts to reinforce the concept of then and now, traditional nursery rhymes.
-Explore how things work How Has Our School Changed Over Time?
-Talk about the differences between past and present.
-Recognise that things happened before they were born.
-Talk about what they see, using a wide vocabulary.
+(Polly Put the Kettle on- rhyme) - Use Nursery Rhymes to develop the idea that there was a time we call the past which was very different from the present - Use artefacts to reinforce the concept of then and now, traditional nursery rhymes. - Explore how things work How Has Our School Changed Over Time? - Talk about the differences between past and present. - Recognise that things happened before they were born. - Talk about what they see, using a wide vocabulary.

 Working as Historians in RECEPTION

 AUTUMN SPRING SUMMER

-How Have I Changed Since I was a Baby?
-Know some similarities between the past & now.
-Compare & contrast characters from stories including figures from the past.
-Connect one idea or action to another.
-Comment upon images of familiar situations in the past.
-Significant figure from the past - Guy Fawkes Remembrance Sunday How did Jack Wash his clothes?
-Understand the past through settings, characters & events encountered through books & story telling.
-Ask questions to find out more.
-Offer explanations for why things might have changed over time.
-Significant figure from the past - Jesus How Have Our Homes Changed Over Time?
-Understand that things change over time Know some similarities & difference between things in the past & now e.g. common household objects form the past & the present e.g. an iron.
-Offer explanations for why things might have changed over time.
-Significant figure from the past - Neil Armstrong
+How Have I Changed Since I was a Baby? - Know some similarities between the past & now. - Compare & contrast characters from stories including How did Jack Wash his clothes? - Understand the past through settings, characters & events encountered through books & story telling.
+How Have Our Homes Changed Over Time? - Understand that things change over time - Know some similarities & difference between things in the

+- Offer explanations for why things might have changed over

+❖ Significant figure from the past - Jesus